 - Minimizing Constitutional Risk.
 Provides policymakers with key lessons from recently filed lawsuits and suggestions on how states can work within their constitutional limits to achieve energy policy goals.

-- Easy Jurisdictional Tensions by Integrating Public Policy in Wholesale Electricity Markets.
+- Easing Jurisdictional Tensions by Integrating Public Policy in Wholesale Electricity Markets.
 Explores FERC’s authority under the Federal Power Act to approve an RTO tariff that includes zero-emission energy procurement or a carbon price and concludes that approval of a wholesale market tariff that incorporates public policy goals is consistent with the generous construction of the FPA afforded by courts.

 - Policymaker Summaries.
 Distills recent scholarship on state-federal energy policy issues to highlight key recommendations.